TheMaheshBiradar/certification-docs/docker-certified-associate/README.md

 3. CMD vs ENTRYPOINT
     CMD - can be overriden with -c
     ENTRYPOINT - can not be overriden but you can append

+4. Search image with --filter
+    1.  docker search ngnix --filter "is-official=true"
+    2. docker search ngnix --limit 5

+5. How to transfer docker image

+    1. docker save busybox > busybox.tar
+    2. docker load < busybox.tar

+6. Build Cache : If certain step has changed and cache is not used for the step and it's subsequent layers.

+7.